DeanDodds/MilestoneProject2/README.md

 ![settings page screenshot](/assets/screenshots/settingspagescreenshot.png)

 ### End Page
-* End page to display game status such as:
+* End page to display game status, such as:
     - Player names and who the overall winner is
-    - plaers best snooker break
+    - Players best snooker break
-    - the amount of fouls won by each player
+    - The amount of fouls won by each player
-    - number of frames each player wins
+    - The number of frames each player wins
 ![End game display](/assets/screenshots/restartbutton.png)

 ### Changing displays
-- Website to chanage display depending on the stage of the snooker game.
+- Website is to chanage display depending on the stage of the snooker game.
 ![Screenshot of button](/assets/screenshots/changeone.png)
        ![Screenshot of modal](/assets/screenshots/changetwo.png)

 ### Track frames
-- website to track the number of frames players win and end the game once a player wins the majority of frames.
+- Website to track the number of frames players win, and end the game once a player wins the majority of frames.
 ![frames counter](/assets/screenshots/frames.png)

 ### Track remaining points and differnce between scores
-- Website to track the remaining points between each player and the score difference between each player.
+- Website to track the remaining points between each player, and display the score difference between each player.
 ![remaining poits](/assets/screenshots/trackpointsscreenshots.png)

 ### Freeball modal
-- A modal allowing players to input points froma freeball
+- A modal allowing players to input points froma freeball.
 ![freeball modal](/assets/screenshots/freeballmodal.png)

 ### Foul Modal
-- A modal to allow players to add fouls to the score
+- A modal to allow players to add fouls to the score.
 ![foul modal](/assets/screenshots/foulmodal.png)

 ## Future features<a id="future-features"></a>